jinjei/CS180TeamProject/README.md

 - **User Authentication**: Validates usernames and passwords to ensure that only registered users can log in.
 - **Session Management**: Manages active user sessions through dedicated threads, allowing simultaneous and responsive interactions for multiple users.
 - **Offline Messaging**: Temporarily stores messages intended for offline users and delivers them once the user reconnects.

+# ManageServerConnectClientThread

+## Overview
+`ManageServerConnectClientThread` is a central management class in the server module of the Team Project.
+It handles the mapping of client threads to user IDs, manages sending and storing messages, and tracks online users.
+This class is critical for the functionality of a networked chat application, ensuring that messages are routed correctly and efficiently.

+## Features
+- **Connection Management**: Tracks all active server threads for connected clients and their associated user IDs.
+- **Message Routing**: Facilitates sending messages to all connected clients or specific users, including support for broadcasting messages to multiple users.
+- **Offline Message Handling**: Temporarily stores messages intended for users who are currently offline, delivering them when the user reconnects.
+- **Online User Tracking**: Provides a method to retrieve a list of all currently online users.

+## Methods
+- `getOnlineFriends()`: Returns a string listing all users currently online.
+- `getSocketById(String userId)`: Retrieves the `Socket` associated with a given user ID.
+- `sendAll(Socket socket, ObjectOutputStream oos, Message message)`: Sends a message to all connected users except the sender.
+- `addMessage(String userId, Message message)`: Stores a message intended for a user who is currently offline.
+- `sendOffLineMessage(String userId, ObjectOutputStream oos)`: Sends stored messages to a user when they reconnect.
+- `deleteSocket(String userId)`: Removes a user and their server thread from the management map.
+- `addThread(String userId, ServerConnectClientThread thread)`: Adds a new server thread associated with a user ID to the management map.

+## Usage
+This class is utilized within the server-side application to manage connections and message flows between clients.
+It is not instantiated directly but supports the server operations by providing static methods that handle various aspects of connection and message management.

+# ServerConnectClientThread

+## Overview
+`ServerConnectClientThread` is a class within the server module of the Team Project that handles the communication between the server and individual clients.
+This class is responsible for processing all client-server interactions for a specific client once they are connected.

+## Features
+- **Connection Handling**: Manages the socket connection for a specific client, ensuring messages are received and sent properly.
+- **Message Routing**: Processes incoming messages and takes appropriate actions based on the message type, such as sending user lists, broadcasting messages, and handling direct messages.
+- **Session Management**: Maintains the session for a user until they disconnect, and ensures proper cleanup of resources upon disconnection.

+## Methods
+- `run()`: Continuously listens for messages from the connected client and processes them.
+- `actionByMessageType(Message message)`: Determines the action to take based on the type of message received.
+- `getSocket()`: Returns the socket associated with the current client.

+## Usage
+This class is instantiated when a new client connects to the server.
+It then takes over handling all messages from that client, allowing for asynchronous communication between the server and multiple clients at once.